-Joint Venture-The District is one of 19 participating school districts in the Erie 1 ("Erie 1") Board of Cooperative Educational Services ("BOCES").
-Formed under Section 1950 of Education Law, a BOCES is a voluntary cooperative association of school districts in a geographic area that share planning, services, and programs, and also provides educational and support activities.
+Joint Venture-The District is a participating school district in the Erie No. 1 Board of Cooperative Educational Services ("BOCES").
+Formed under Section 1950 of Education Law, a BOCES is a voluntary cooperative association of school districts in a geographic area that shares planning, services, and programs, and also provides educational and support activities.
 There is no authority or process by which the District can terminate its status as a component of BOCES.
 All BOCES property is held by the BOCES Board as a corporation under Section 1950(6) of Education Law.